 2. The Gruber Distinguished Lectures in Global Justice and Women's Rights

 The Gruber Distinguished Lecture in Global Justice and the Gruber Distinguished Lecture in Women's Rights are signature lectures series open to the entire Yale community and other interested groups.
 The Lectures feature speakers whose exceptional achievements have served the causes of global justice and women's rights.
 Campus visits are often enhanced by panels and conferences.
 In addition, the lecturers may spend time at Yale Law School teaching a class or engaging in a range of other community activities, such as Master's teas, faculty workshops and similar opportunities.
-Past Gruber Distinguished Lecturers include Justice Ruth Bader Ginsburg (Associate Justice of the Supreme Court of the United States), Luis Moreno-Ocampo (first chief prosecutor of the International Criminal Court), and Zainab Salbi (founder of Women for Women International).
-Upcoming Lecturers include Nobel Laureate and Iranian human rights activist Shirin Ebadi and Dr. Paul Farmer, co-founder of Partners in Health.
+Past Gruber Distinguished Lecturers include Justice Ruth Bader Ginsburg (Associate Justice of the Supreme Court of the United States), Luis Moreno-Ocampo (first chief prosecutor of the International Criminal Court), Zainab Salbi (founder of Women for Women International) and Shirin Ebadi (Nobel Laureate and Iranian human rights activist).
+The next upcoming lecture will feature Dr. Paul Farmer, co-founder of Partners in Health.

 3. The Gruber Fellowships in Global Justice and Women's Rights